cespare/rrproxy/README.md

 is a string) or a regex match.
 The first match found will be used, and the host for the request will be changed to the corresponding target host.
 If a replacement is provided, it will be used as a substitute for the first regex matching group (if the pattern is a regex) or the whole pattern (if the pattern is a string).

+You can pass a couple of options to rrproxy:

+    $ rrproxy -a 127.0.0.1 -p 4444 your_config.rb

 Credits
 -------